 \section{\textsc{FiRST} Framework and Algorithm}

-In this section we describe the training and inference frameworks and procedure for \textsc{FiRST} in details.
-We first describe how to train Routers to be adaptive to input sequences.
-Given an off-the-shelf pre-trained LLM, we propose two training phases (Figure: \ref{fig:modules}).
-In the first phase, we train a router for each layer that decides whether the tokens in the input sequence should skip the layer or not.
-In the second phase, to tackle the issue of unseen skipping during pre-training, we fine-tune the router-augmented LLM keeping router weights fixed using LoRA (low rank adapters) to ensure the model learns to perform well on the target dataset without reducing the skipping level.
-In other words, the LoRA fine-tuning ensures that the gap in performance with and without skipping is significantly reduced when compared to the base model.
-Below, we provide the details of each phase.
+In this section, we describe the training and inference frameworks for \textsc{FiRST} in details.
+We discuss how to train routers to be adaptive to input sequences.
+Given an off-the-shelf pre-trained LLM, we propose two training phases.
+In the first phase, we train a router for each layer that decides whether the input sequence should skip the layer.
+In the second phase, to tackle the issue of unseen skipping during pre-training, we fine-tune the router-augmented LLM keeping router weights fixed to ensure the model improves performance on the target dataset without reducing the skipping level.
+While joint training of the router and LoRA modules is theoretically possible, we find it introduces optimization instability (see Appendix~\ref{app:setup_appendix} for further discussion on this design choice and its impact).